 Foundation problems could be indicated if your chimney cracks or leans to one side.
 It is worthwhile to check the foundation if your chimney is showing signs of damage or leaning.

-If you have noticed any of these signs in your home it may be time to seek guidance from a qualified contractor.
+If you have noticed any of these signs that your foundation needs repair it may be time to seek guidance from a qualified contractor.

 The SANI-TRED system can permanently eliminate the damage that can be caused by a leaking foundation.
 Eliminate cracking, mold, mildew and moisture with our proven DIY solution.